Vampire Hunter D: D

 D rides a cybernetic horse with mechanical legs and other enhancements, wields a crescent longsword which looks similar to Yoshitaka Amano's scimitar sword design found in many of his works of art, but the sword has a hefty length, similar to that of a Japanese nodachi.
 D always wears a mystical blue pendant; it prevents many of the automatic defenses (such as laser fields and small nuclear blasters) created by the Nobility in past millennia from working properly and allows him to enter their sealed castles.
 He also uses wooden needles in the novels and game, which he can throw with super speed.
 He protects his milk-white face from the noonday sun with long black hair, flowing black clothing and cape, and the shadow of a wide-brimmed hat.
-D is described as appearing as a youth between 17 and 18 years old, though D's age is unknown (although in the novel Pale Fallen Angel parts I and II, it is made known that he is at least 5,000 years old, and later it is revealed that he is over 10,000 years old).
+D appears to be a youth, 17 or 18 years old, though D's age is unknown (the novels reveal that he is more than 10,000 years old).
 His beauty is mesmerizing, often unintentionally wooing women and sometimes flustering men.

 Very little is known of D's past, and the identity of his parents is ambiguous, but his innate power suggests that his father is an extraordinarily powerful vampire.
 Regarding D's birth, some Nobles whisper dark rumors about their vampire progenitor, the Sacred Ancestor known as Count Dracula, bedding a human woman called "Mina the Fair" (implied to be Mina Harker).
 Dracula conducted bizarre crossbreeding experiments involving himself and countless human women or even other vampires.
-The only successful product of the experiments was D. D, wanting nothing to do with his father save for killing him, refusing to go by his true name.
-Instead, he shortens it to the first letter.
+The only successful product of the experiments is D, who wants nothing to do with his father except to kill him, even refusing to go by his true name, shortening it to just the first letter.
 In Twin Shadowed Knight, D has a twin who goes unnamed.
 The twin states that he and D were born from the same woman in exactly the same conditions.